Ankle Tag: Broadcast history

 A pilot episode entitled The Beginning was first aired on 18 November 2015.

 Three episodes making up series one were broadcast from the 30 August 2017.
 A second series of four episodes were broadcast weekly from the 31 October 2018.
 The third series, consisting of six episodes, was aired from 28 May 2020.

 Repeats have been aired on both BBC Radio 4 Extra and BBC Radio Wales.

 Critical reaction

-The Independent described the pilot episode as "original and promising".
+Gillian Reynolds in The Daily Telegraph wrote that the pilot episode "had an original and promising situation".

-It also received a nomination for the Best Scripted Comedy at the BBC Audio Drama awards in 2017.
+It also received a nomination for the Best Scripted Comedy at the BBC Audio Drama Awards in 2017.